kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 cv2.createTrackbar("Upper-V", "trackbars", 255, 255, nothing)
 ```

-After that is time to define a range for the colors, based on arrays
+After that is time to define a range for the colors, based on arrays.

 ```python
 # Find finger (skin) color using trackbars